-With that, I dash forward, towards the narrow hall.
+With that, I dash forward, towards the narrow hallway.

 In front of me is the demon; on my left and right are the rooms with their doors broken.
-Since the demon isn’t looking at me (It seems that it is really enjoying his meal), I throw the dagger Perdo towards the demon.
+Since the demon isn’t looking at me (It seems that it’s really enjoying its meal), I throw the dagger Perdo towards the demon.
 Perdo travels towards the demon, the chain attached to it buzzes in the air.

 The demon turns to face me due to the buzzing sound.
 Perdo flies past the demon’s head.
 Since the chain is connected to my left hand, I grab hold of it and pull it to my right.
 As if Perdo understands me, it entangles itself around the neck of the demon.
 The chain begins to retreat back to my left hand, dragging the demon towards me.